-This recipe will make three 8 ounce candles or six 4 ounce candles.
+This recipe will make two 12 ounce candles, three 8 ounce candles or six 4 ounce candles.

 - 1 pound beeswax (This store used to offer five pound bags of organic beeswax pearls, but now they only offer 8 ounce bags so you’d have to buy two.
 This is another option.)

 - 1-2 tablespoons essential oil – optional (I tend to go with inexpensive ones like peppermint and lemongrass)